CS 324E Assignment 4

 Each team member will be responsible for the functionality of:

-1. At least one class for animating objects in the scene.
-This class must have at least two levels of hierarchical grouping to allow for at least two distinct forms of animation that use any of the following transformations: translate, rotate, scale.
-To use my example, Flower objects fall along a sinusoidal curve, while the Flower's subgroup, petals, rotate the petals around the flower's origin.
+1. At least one class that handles an animated object within the scene.
+This class must represent an object that has at least two levels of hierarchical grouping to allow for at minimum two distinct forms of animation that use any of the following transformations: translate, rotate, scale.

-2. At least two objects expressing this class (or subclass if you're using inheritance) to be animated in different ways.
+2. At least two object instances of this class to be animated in different ways.
 These objects might have different values in their fields, for example, or be transformed in ways to make their appearence somewhat unique from each other.

-3. This class's design documentation to be written up and included in the weekly milestone progress report.
+3. This class's design documentation should be written up and included in the weekly milestone progress report.

 Extra Credit